zkmopro/mopro/docs/docs/getting-started/rust-setup.md

 // Here we're calling a macro exported by uniffi.
 This macro will
 // write some functions and bind them to the uniffi UDL file.
 These
-// functions will invoke the zkey_witness_map function written below. app!();
+// functions will invoke the `get_circom_wtns_fn` generated below. mopro_ffi::app!();

+// This macro is used to define the `get_circom_wtns_fn` function
-// This function defines a mapping between zkey filename and witness
+// which defines a mapping between zkey filename and witness generator.
-// generator.
-When you make a proof the zkey filename will be passed to
-// this function in order to retrieve the appropriate witness generator.
+// You can pass multiple comma seperated `(filename, witness_function)` pairs to it.
+// You can read in the `circom` doc section how you can manually set this function.
-// Remember, we built the witness generator for the circuit above using
+// One way to create the witness generator function is to use the `rust_witness!` above. mopro_ffi::set_circom_circuits! {
-// rust_witness.
-fn zkey_witness_map(name: &str) -> Result<WtnsFn, MoproError> {
-    match name {
-        "multiplier2_final.zkey" => Ok(multiplier2_witness),
-        _ => Err(MoproError::CircomError("Unknown circuit name".to_string())),
-    }
+    ("multiplier2_final.zkey", multiplier2_witness),
 }
 ```